Washington State Foreclosure Fairness Program

-The Foreclosure Fairness Program provides homeowner foreclosure assistance by offering free housing counseling, civil legal aid, and foreclosure mediation.
+The Foreclosure Fairness Program provides homeowner foreclosure assistance through free housing counseling, civil legal aid, and foreclosure mediation.
 The program, created by the 2011 Foreclosure Fairness Act, helps homeowners and lenders explore possible alternatives to foreclosure and reach a resolution whenever possible.
-The Act requires lenders to notify homeowners, prior to initiating foreclosure, of the availability of foreclosure counseling and the potential for mediation, and to participate in mediation with homeowners who have been referred to the Mediation Program.
-The program is funded by fees paid by the financial institutions issuing notices of default on owner-occupied residential real property in Washington State (some financial institutions are exempt from this fee).
+Before initiating foreclosure, the Act requires lenders to notify homeowners of the availability of foreclosure counseling and the potential for mediation and to participate in mediation with homeowners referred to the Mediation Program.
+The program is funded through fees paid by financial institutions issuing notices of default on residential real property in Washington (some financial institutions are exempt from this fee).

 What is the foreclosure process in Washington?

-Washington is a “non-judicial foreclosure” state, meaning that a lender can foreclose on a property through a third party, the trustee, and not through the court system.
-The trustee has a duty of good faith towards both the lender and the homeowner.
-This non-judicial process is described in the Foreclosure Fairness Program Brochure (translated in 10 languages, see below).
+Washington is a “non-judicial foreclosure” state, meaning a lender can foreclose on a property through a third party, the trustee, and not the court system.
+However, the trustee has a duty of good faith towards both the lender and the homeowner.
+This non-judicial process is described in the Foreclosure Fairness Program Brochure.

 How can homeowners get help?